Soubi8/DevOps_online_Vinnytsia_2022Q1Q2/m4/task4.3/readme.md

 [telnet.pcapng](https://github.com/Soubi8/DevOps_online_Vinnytsia_2022Q1Q2/blob/main/m4/task4.3/telnet.pcapng)

 ## Summary
 During this task I familiarized myself with the processes and their states in Linux.
+I learned how to view the processes and their states using utilities like `ps`, `pstree` and `top`.
 Other than that, I enhanced my knowledge related to the SSH protocol.